fdazen/fda-documentation/rooms_set_up.md

   - formatting
 keywords: "rooms, amenities, classes, room types, order rooms"
 last_updated: "November 16, 2015"
-summary: "Learn how to set up your rooms in Frontdesk Anywhere!"
+summary: "Setting up your rooms in your Frontdesk Anywhere is a good way to start building your account and make it look like your hotel.
+This operation involves not only creating rooms, but also building amentities, define the levels you wish to have rooms organize, load pictures and much more.
+In the sections below you will learn the best ways to create your hotel room structure."
 published: true
 ---